 Fumigation may be advisable in cases of severe powder-post beetle damage, especially where other methods have failed or where rapid elimination of the insects is desired.
 Furthermore, fumigation has advantages where it is hard to apply other treatments, especially in cramped crawlspaces or other space-limited areas.
-However, remember that FUMIGATION FOR POWDER POST BEETLES OR ANY OTHER INSECT SHOULD BE DONE ONLY BY AN EXPERIENCED FUMIGATOR.
+However, remember that fumigation for powder-post beetles or any other insect should be done only by an experienced, certified pest control operator.
 Also fumigation does not prevent reinfestation of wood if it is exposed afterward to adult powder-post beetles.
 Fumigants are highly poisonous, and people can be easily killed by them unless proper precautions are taken.